 8. The three T’s: TRANSDUCTION, TRANSFECTION, AND TRANSFORMATION

 • Transduction: foreign DNA introduced in a cell by a viral vector.
 For example, Bacteriophage infecting bacterial cells.
-Also describes the introduction of a recombinant viral vector into target cells.
+It also describes the introduction of a recombinant viral vector into target cells.

 • Transformation: DNA uptake by the bacterial cells from the environment.
 Recombinant plasmid DNA can also be introduced into the competent bacterial cells that take up extracellular DNA from the environment.